Large deviations for out of equilibrium correlations in the symmetric simple exclusion process

 The rest of the article is structured as follows.
 In Section~\ref{sec_notations_and_results}, we present the model and results.
 Section~\ref{sec_computations} gives the main microscopic tool for the study of two-point correlations: the relative entropy estimate when the reference measure is a certain discrete Gaussian measure.
 Properties of these measures are established in Appendix~\ref{app_discrete_gaussian_measures}.
 The relative entropy bounds allow for the computation of the Radon-Nikodym derivative between the open SSEP and the tilted processes introduced to estimate rare events.
 This requires sharp estimates collected in the appendices.
 The large deviations are then established, in Section~\ref{sec_large_devs} for the upper bound, and~\ref{sec_lower_bound} for the lower bound.
 For the lower bound, control of the open SSEP dynamics in long-time is obtained via the study of certain Poisson equations.
 Well-posedness of these equations is investigated in Appendix~\ref{app_Poisson}, while Appendix~\ref{app_sobolev_spaces} gathers useful topological facts.

-{\bf Acknowledgements:} This work has been motivated by many discussions with Bernard Derrida on the structure of correlations in non-equilibrium particle systems.
+\paragraph{Acknowledgements.} This work has been motivated by many discussions with Bernard Derrida on the structure of correlations in non-equilibrium particle systems.
 We are extremely grateful to him for sharing his insights.
 We would also like to thank Stefano Olla for very useful suggestions and discussions at various stages of the writing process.
 Part of this work was carried out while B.D. was supported by the European Research Council under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 851682 SPINRG).